-“I think it’s natural for people tend to underestimate the downside of things,” says Dr. Ostrowsky.
-“That includes taking antibiotics until something like a C. difficile infection strikes you hard and quickly travels.”
+“I think it’s natural for people to tend to underestimate the downside of things,” says Dr. Ostrowsky.
+“That includes taking antibiotics until something like a C. difficile infection (a potentially deadly infection that causes severe diarrhea) strikes you hard and quickly travels.”

 “The thing to be aware of with side effects is that you don’t know if or how your body will react until it’s too late,” adds Dr. Newland.
 “I’m not suggesting that antibiotics aren’t necessary or aren’t important, but they need to be prescribed and taken wisely.”

 Case in point: Epidemiological researchers have tied cases of C. difficile to antibiotics prescribed by dentists.
 The study was presented at an infectious disease conference called IDWeek 2017.

 Over a 6-year period, the Minnesota Department of Health (MDH) examined 1,626 people with community-associated C. difficile.
 Out of that demographic, 136 people reported that they were prescribed antibiotics for dental procedures.

 Researchers found that older patients were prescribed antibiotics more often for dental procedures and were more likely to receive clindamycin — the antibiotic that is linked with C. difficile infection.
 The results showed that 34% of those who received antibiotics for dental procedures had no mention of antibiotics in their medical charts.